 Bachelor of Science in Global Economics and Modern Languages - Chinese

-Students pursuing this degree must complete forty-five semester hours of general education requirements, twenty-four semester hours of French, German, or Spanish courses at or above the 3000 level or twenty-four semester hours of Japanese or Chinese course at or above the 2002 level, and twenty-four semester hours of Economics.
-This degree program provides significant flexibility for students through eleven hours of free electives and six semester hours of non-major cluster electives
+Students pursuing this degree must complete forty-five semester hours of general education requirements, twenty-four semester hours of French, German, or Spanish courses at or above the 3000 level or twenty-four semester hours of Chinese, Japanese, or Russian courses at or above the 2002 level, and twenty-four semester hours of Economics.
+This degree program provides significant flexibility for students through eleven hours of free electives and six semester hours of non-major cluster electives.

 |APPH 1040||Scientific Foundations of Health||2|